 Go for a bushwalk!

 Along Ventemans Track, take your time to look and listen for the sights and sounds of life along the river.

-You will discover nesting boxes and interpretive signage with information about some of the birds and mammals that call the Lane Cove River home.
-You can also listen to the bird calls by using the QR codes.
+You will also see interpretive signage with information about some of the birds and mammals that call Lane Cove River home.
+You can listen to the bird calls by using the QR codes on the signs.